What after Pharm D?

 A Doctor of Pharmacy (Pharm D) is a professional doctoral degree course of 6 years.
 It is a prerequisite for PhD aspirants.
 The entire Pharm D course includes 5 years of classroom lessons and 1 year of internship/ residency during which students are trained in pharmaceutics, clinical research, medicinal biochemistry, etc. To be eligible for Pharm D, a candidate must have passed class XII with PCB/ PCM, D. Pharm or any other qualification approved by the Pharmacy Council of India.

-To clear the air about ‘What after Pharm D?’, given below are some of the lucrative Pharmacy career options for the students:
+To clear the air about ‘What after Pharm D?’, candidates can also opt for various courses after Pharm D. Given below are some of the lucrative Pharmacy career options for the students:

 Clinical Pharmacist: The job profile requires direct patient care thus, promoting optimized medication, healthcare, wellness and disease prevention.
 A clinical pharmacist must be an expert in the therapeutic use of medicine as they need to advise their patients about using the medicines correctly and safely.
 Depending on their expertise, clinical pharmacists can earn up to Rs.
 3,00,000-5,00,000 annually.